 Unlike overt diabetes, which may cause symptoms such as intense thirst, unusual hunger, and passing large amounts of urine, mothers with GDM feel perfectly healthy.
 After birth, blood sugar levels return to normal right away.

-Being diagnosed with gestational diabetes does indicate that you have a high chance of developing adult-onset diabetes within 10-15 years if you are already overweight.
+Being diagnosed with gestational diabetes does indicate that you have a high chance of developing adult-onset diabetes within 10-15 years.
 Knowing this gives you the chance to implement lifestyle changes that may prevent this from happening, (Some people think this fact alone is a good reason to be tested for GDM.)

 How can GDM affect my baby?

-Besides the effects of a difficult labour or birth, babies of moms with GDM are at higher risk of hypoglycemia after birth making transition for them more difficult.
+Besides the effects of a difficult labour or birth, babies born to people with GDM are at higher risk of hypoglycemia after birth making transition for them more difficult.
 Feeding immediately after the birth can prevent this.

-It is believed that complications for both mom and baby are proportional to the degree of glucose intolerance – the higher your blood sugar measurements, the more at risk you and your baby are.
+It is believed that complications for both the pregnant person and baby are proportional to the degree of glucose intolerance – the higher your blood sugar measurements, the more at risk you and your baby are.

 What are risk factors for GDM?

 Previous baby >4kg

 Sugar in the urine